Noamiz/internal-tool-strategy/SYSTEM_SYNC.md

   - **Client:** `internal-tool-strategy` Users page via `fetchUsers()` in `src/api/users.ts`.
   - **Config:** `VITE_API_BASE_URL` sets the server base (defaults to `http://localhost:4000` in dev).
   - **Offline fallback:** Set `VITE_USE_MOCK_USERS=true` to force the UI to use the built-in mock data instead of calling the server.
+  - **Skeleton loaders:** Basic loading states are in place today; shared skeleton components are tracked as future E2E-XS polish.

 ## Source of truth
 Process, permissions, and flow diagrams live in Confluence under **3 – Product & Features / 3.5 – Internal Tools**.
 Treat this repo as the UI implementation of those documents; defer to Confluence for canonical decisions around roles, data contracts, and rollout sequencing.